ViggoValfridsson/JavaScript-Backend-GraphQL-Apollo-Express/README.md

 }
 ```

-- Create a new post
+- Create a new post:

 ```graphql
 mutation {